Akarsh1/Ontology_RAG_System/README.md

 1. setup.sh: This is the bash file or the main file that executes the entire project.
 2. rag_implement_ontology.py: This python file contains functions such as text splitting, ontology generation, storing text in vector store and retrieving data for implementing RAG application.
 3. npm_requirements.txt: This txt file contains library for hosting the strealit app.
-In our case, it is localtunnel.
+In my case, it is localtunnel.
 4. ollama_install_helper_module.py: This python file contains function used for executing terminal commands.
 5. requirements.txt: This txt file contains libraries used in the project.
 6. app.py: This python file contains the code for UI using streamlit.